theangrydev/business-flows/README.md

 ```

 ## Releases
+The versioning scheme follows [Semantic Versioning 2.0.0](http://semver.org/), to help you identify non backwards-compatible changes when you are upgrading.

 ### 9.1.0
 * Added the `HappyPath.happyAttempt` method that took an `Attempt<Happy>` parameter back again.
 I found a better solution than completely removing it, which is to just prevent using the `SadPath` methods in a flow created in this way, using a special `NoSad` sad path type that is package private (closes [#12](https://github.com/theangrydev/business-flows/issues/12)).
 See the migration advice [here](https://github.com/theangrydev/business-flows/wiki/9.1.0-Migration-Advice)